Former Maharashtra CM Devendra Fadnavis tests positive for COVID-19

 "I have been working every single day since the lockdown but now it seems that God wants me to stop for a while and take a break !
 I have tested COVID-19 positive and in isolation," Fadnavis tweeted.

-"Taking all medication and treatment as per the advice of the doctors," he added.
+"Taking all medication and treatment as per the advice of the doctors," the BJP leader added.

 Coronavirus: India records 53,370 new COVID-19 cases; active cases fall below 7 lakh-mark